FlowFuse/node-red-dashboard/docs/getting-started.md

 ## Configuring your layout

-Dashboard 2.0 adds a correspinding "Dashboard 2.0" sidebar to the Node-RED editor .
+Dashboard 2.0 adds a corresponding "Dashboard 2.0" sidebar to the Node-RED editor .
 This sidebar provides an interface by which to view of your pages, themes, groups and widgets.
 From here you can add new pages and groups, modify existing settings, and re-order content to your liking.

 ![Screenshot showing the Dashboard 2.0 sidebar in the Node-RED Editor.](./assets/images/getting-started-sidebar.png){data-zoomable}
 _Screenshot showing the Dashboard 2.0 sidebar in the Node-RED Editor._